idada29/Case-Study-8---Fresh-Segments-/Data Exploration and Cleansing.md

 ## <p align="center"> Data Exploration and Cleansing

-*Update the fresh_segments.interest_metrics table by modifying the month_year column to be a date data type with the start of the month*
+*1. Update the fresh_segments.interest_metrics table by modifying the month_year column to be a date data type with the start of the month*

  ```sql
 -- You have to first change the length of the varchar to allow for the new addition of month beginning